-While all of the tax cuts to pay are nice, it's only natural that you wonder if yours will be big or not.
-In fact, the gain will depend essentially on the situation of each taxpayer according to certain precise criteria.
-Like for example, the tax rate, the place of taxation, the family situation and also the amount of interest you pay.
+Although all the tax reductions to be paid are appreciable, it is quite natural that you wonder if yours will be substantial or not.
+In fact, the gain will essentially depend on the situation of each taxpayer according to certain specific criteria.
+For example, the tax rate, the place of taxation, the family situation and also the amount of interest you pay.

 In any case, whether it is substantial or not, you do not lose anything.
 On the contrary, it will always be a more or less significant reduction which it would be a shame not to take advantage of.

-If you want to know precisely the amount of potential savings, do not hesitate to contact us to obtain a precise simulation of the savings that you could achieve.
-Analysis is always free at Lica!
+If you wish to know precisely the amount of the potential savings, do not hesitate to contact us to obtain an accurate simulation of the savings you could achieve.
+An analysis is always free at Lica!

 The taxation of private credit compared to leasing

 Consider a concrete case: You have to buy a vehicle and you are still hesitating between a loan or a leasing.
-Basically, leasing seems to have very interesting interest rates.
-Note, however, that unlike private credit, leasing interest is not tax deductible and will therefore not save you tax.
+Basically, leasing seems to have very attractive interest rates.
+Note, however, that unlike private credit, leasing interest is not deductible from your taxes and therefore will not save you tax.